Jun 16, 2021

 Intellectually, I know these thoughts are a bit ridiculous.
 But if you’ve ever tried rationalizing with fear and worry, you know it doesn’t work very well.
 That’s why it would be nice to connect with other dads about these worries.
 Unfortunately, it’s not uncommon for men to avoid emotional connection, especially with other men.

 Dads sit on a lonely island of our own making.
 It’s no wonder, then, that nearly one in 10 men report developing depression during the time between the first trimester and one year postpartum.
-Paternal postpartum depression is only recently becoming a blip on the radar of health professionals.
+Paternal postpartum depression has only recently become a blip on the radar of health professionals.
 And that only includes dads who are willing to report their symptoms of depression.
 It’s not necessarily that we don’t experience anxiety, helplessness, and loneliness.
 We just don’t talk about it.

 So, how should dads deal with all of this worry and loneliness?
 One way is to take the courageous step of talking openly about how you feel, especially to your partner and other dads.
 You might be surprised at the types of responses you get back.